 Counseling may help people who are prone to SSD learn other ways of dealing with stress.
 This may help reduce the intensity of symptoms.

 American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders.
 5th ed.
 Arlington, VA: American Psychiatric Publishing, 2013.

-Reviewed By: Timothy Rogge, MD, Medical Director, Family Medical Psychiatry Center, Kirkland, WA.
+Reviewed By: Paul Ballas, DO, Attending Psychiatrist, Friends Hospital, Philadelphia PA.
+Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.